-The University provides Long Term Disability (LTD) benefits for eligible regular employees with a full-time equivalent of 0.75 or greater.
+The University of Kentucky (“University”) provides Long Term Disability (LTD) benefits for eligible regular employees with a full-time equivalent of 0.75 or greater (includes WEPPs).
 This coverage is provided on the first day of the month after the employee completes one full year of service.
-To be covered, an employee must be actively at work on this date.
-The LTD program is intended to make monetary benefits available to an employee in the event of long term total disability and is not a job protection program.
+To be covered, an employee must be actively employed on this date.
+The LTD program is intended to make monetary benefits available to an employee in the event of long term permanent total disability and is not a job protection program.
+The University’s LTD plan is not a continuation of any short term disability plan the employee may have purchased.

 In addition, an employee also may elect to purchase Supplemental Long Term Disability insurance coverage as offered by the University of Kentucky through payroll deduction if offered as an employer-sponsored benefit.
 Supplemental Long Term Disability coverage may be administered by an insurance company or similar entity.

-- With approval from the Human Resources Office of Employee Benefits (Employee Benefits), a new employee who has been covered by a comparable employer-sponsored LTD plan at a prior employer within six months prior to employment at the University may be covered as of the first date of employment.
-Application for immediate coverage should be made in writing to Employee Benefits and include a comparable coverage plan document and certificate of coverage within the first 30 days of eligible employment.
+- With approval from the Human Resources Office of Leave Administration, a new employee who has been covered by a comparable employer-sponsored LTD plan at a prior employer within six months prior to employment at the University may be covered as of the first date of employment.
+Application for immediate coverage should be made in writing to the Leave Administration Office and include a comparable coverage plan document and certificate of coverage within the first 30 days of eligible employment.

 - The University may decide to outsource certain administrative functions of the LTD program to a third party plan administrator.